Sharon D. Herzberger

 Senior Consultant and Senior Executive Coach

-She earned her BA at Penn State University and her MA and PhD at the University of Illinois.
+Dr. Herzberger earned her bachelor’s degree in psychology at Penn State University and her master’s and doctorate in psychology at the University of Illinois Urbana-Champaign.